WalletConnect/walletconnect-specs/docs/specs/clients/notify/notify-authentication.md

 ## wc_notifyMessage request

 - act - description of action intent.
 Must be equal to "notify_message"
-- iss - did:key of an identity key.
-Enables to resolve associated Dapp domain used.
+- iss - did:key of dapp identity key
-- aud - blockchain account that notify subscription is associated with (did:pkh)
+- aud - did:pkh of blockchain account that notify subscription is associated with
 - sub - hash of the matching subscription payload
 - app - dapp's domain URL
 - msg - message object including the following parameters: